Few-shot Forgery Detection via Guided Adversarial Interpolation: Experiments

-\textbf{Implementation Details.} We select Xception~\cite{chollet2017xception} as the backbone network for all experiments, since it has been widely used by various forgery detection methods.
-For each few-shot forgery detection dataset, we first train a base model on the base dataset $\mathcal{D}^\text{train}_\text{base}$ with only majority classes, which is also the ``unseen" baseline.
+We select Xception~\cite{chollet2017xception} as the backbone network for all experiments, since it has been widely used by various forgery detection methods.
+For each few-shot forgery detection dataset, we first train a base model on the base dataset $\mathcal{D}^{\text{train}}_{\text{base}}$ with only majority classes, which is also the ``unseen" baseline.
 Then, we start from the base model for further experiments on subsequent few-shot forgery detection tasks.

-For training the CB baseline, we duplicate the $50$ minority training samples by $2$k times.
+For training the CB baseline, we duplicate the $50$ minority training samples by $2$k times \re{to achieve class-balanced sampling}.
 We directly use the CB baseline as the teacher model for our proposed GAI.
 For hyper-parameters in GAI, we by default set $T=10$, $\lambda=\tau=0.5$, $\beta=10$, $\eta=1$, $p=0.99$, and $\alpha_0=0.75$.

-And for training the base model, \ie the ``unseen" baseline, we start with an ImageNet~\cite{deng2009imagenet} pre-trained checkpoint, and follow the optimization schedule with $100$k iterations as described in \cite{he2021forgerynet}.
+And for training the base model, \ie the ``unseen" baseline, we start with an ImageNet pre-trained checkpoint, and follow the optimization schedule with $100$k iterations as described in \cite{he2021forgerynet}.
 We set the learning rate to $0.05$ and weight decay to $10^{-4}$.

 We start from the base model for further experiments on few-shot forgery detection methods.
 Specifically, we initialize the backbone network with weights of the base model when training our proposed method and other baselines.
 For these experiments starting from the base model, we use SGD with Nesterov momentum $0.9$ as the optimizer and weight decay $10^{-4}$, yet we adopt a much shorter schedule of 30k iterations and a $10\times$ smaller learning rate ($0.005$).
-We perform linear warm-up~\cite{goyal2017accurate} on the learning rate during the first 1k iterations, and decay it with a factor of $0.1$ at $10$k and $20$k.
+We perform a linear warm-up on the learning rate during the first 1k iterations, and decay it with a factor of $0.1$ at $10$k and $20$k.
 We run each experiment three times, and report the mean value and standard deviation of metrics.